 - The recipient completing all the tasks outlined by the LVFA to a satisfactory standard

 - The recipient providing regular updates to an identifiable person working on the LVFA project.

 The recipient will be able to specify a two week period where they will not undertake any work due to examinations.

 Applications for the LVFA Scholarship are open to Undergraduate Law students in their two, three or four-year LLB within the School of Law at Queen Mary University.

-Applicants will be assessed on their application and invited to interview at Debevoise & Plimpton.
+Applicants will be assessed on their application and invited to interview with Debevoise & Plimpton.

-Applications for the LVFA Scholarship are now open.
+Applications for the LVFA Scholarship are now closed.

-Successfully shortlisted applicants will be contacted before Christmas and interviews will take place at the offices of Debevoise & Plimpton on Tuesday 7 January 2020
+Successfully shortlisted applicants will be contacted before Christmas and interviews will take place with Debevoise & Plimpton in January 2021.

 If you have any questions or queries about this award, please contact firstname.lastname@example.org.